Tryptolemus/derby/README.md

 [https://kimmknight.github.io/HorseRacer/](https://kimmknight.github.io/HorseRacer/)

-Horse Racer is written in HTML/CSS/JavaScript using Vue 3 (no build tools) and Bootstrap 5.
+MetaFlora Derby is written in HTML/CSS/JavaScript using Vue 3 (no build tools) and Bootstrap 5.